Social Security Disability Lawyer

 Miami, Florida SSDI Denial Lawyer

-As of March 2021, Miami has an “average wait time until the hearing is held” of 9 months, with an average process time of 312 days (days until final deposition).
+As of March 2021, Miami’s “average wait time until the hearing is held” is 9 months, with an average process time of 312 days (days until the final deposition).

 Miami, Florida SSDI Denial Lawyer